stem-iaa/worm/guides/getting_started/MentorGettingStarted.md

 ### Viewing cohort information

 On your profile under the info card, the cohort is displayed and can be clicked to navigate to a page displaying all of the instructors, mentors, and students in the cohort.

+### Assignment solutions

+If you would like to assist a student with their coursework, solutions to their programming assignments can be viewed by navigating to `Solutions` in your username dropdown at the top right.